jdjong/manual-time-logger/README.md

 ## How

-* Input form is always visible at the bottom right corner of the screen; you are automatically reminded to administrate some spend time.
+* Input form is always visible at the bottom right corner of the screen; you are automatically reminded to administrate some spend time
-* Use of intuitive markers to denote the purpose of the text entered after the marker for quick administration.
+* Use of intuitive markers to denote the purpose of the text entered after the marker for quick administration
-* Input is stored in a simple .csv file (C:\temp\timelogs) which allows for easy reporting and manual manipulations.
+* Input is stored in a simple .csv file (C:\temp\timelogs) which allows for easy reporting and manual manipulations

 ## Use

+### Run

+Run the program by building it in Visual Studio for example.

+### Configure

+* Base path for the time logs
+* Use auto fill for label and activity yes/no
+* The label and activity presets
+* Your name which will be included in the time log's file name

 ### Markers